-- Provide expert policy advice and guidance to a variety of audiences including senior staff, committees, chief officers and members, as required - Responsible for ensuring that the perspective of all branches of practice are incorporated into policy development, through liaison with committee secretaries and cross-directorate working, as appropriate - Research, analyse and develop policy proposals for consideration by senior staff, committees and members. - Develop consultation documents on policy options, risks and benefits for engagement with members, using digital and other channels of communication - Develop briefings, guidance and other practical support materials for members needing to implement policy into their practices and/or influence policy development in their locality - Prioritise and respond to ad hoc requests for policy analysis and advice as required - Represent the BMA at external meetings, conferences and other events, as required - Contribute to the development and delivery of the directorate's business plan, performance indicators and risk management plan.
+- Provide expert policy advice, research and analysis and guidance to a variety of audiences including senior staff, committees, chief officers and members, as required - Conduct research and analysis on key topics within the team, including providing quality assurance of the work of Policy and Research Officers in the team - Undertake critical analysis of data and research findings published by others - Draft written policy and research reports, working closely with the Policy Advice and Research Officers in the team - Manage the delivery of policy projects, with support from the Head of Population Health or Healthcare Delivery - Responsible for ensuring that the perspective of all branches of practice are incorporated into policy development, through liaison with committee secretaries and cross-directorate working, as appropriate - Research, analyse and develop policy proposals for consideration by senior staff, committees and members. - Develop consultation documents on policy options, risks and benefits for engagement with members, using digital and other channels of communication - Develop briefings, guidance and other practical support materials for members needing to implement policy into their practices and/or influence policy development in their locality - Prioritise and respond to ad hoc requests for policy analysis and advice as required - Build and maintain good working relationships with members and external stakeholders in order to effectively influence policy development - Work closely with media and public affairs teams to craft messaging and communicate the need for policy change to external audiences - Represent the BMA at external meetings, conferences and other events, as required - Contribute to the development and delivery of the directorate's business plan, performance indicators and risk management plan.